vinaydhegde/testdriven-site/_posts/2017-05-13-02-part1-deployment.markdown

 ---

-To start, we need to create a new machine with Docker Machine.
+To start, we need to create a new Docker host with [Docker Machine](https://docs.docker.com/machine/).
 Bring down the current containers and images:

 ```sh
 $ docker-compose down
 ```

-Create a new Machine and point the Docker client at it:
+Create a new host and point the Docker client at it:

 ```sh
 $ docker-machine create -d virtualbox dev;